 LOODS is situated between the marina and the town of West-Terschelling.
 Here they try to use as much local produce as possible.
 The lunch and dinner menu contains several vegetarian options, like for example a soup, veggie burger, sandwiches, croquettes made of forest mushrooms and salads.

 't Lokaal is a combination of a charming local store and breakfast/lunch/coffee shop, where you can buy and eat tasty local produce.
+Most of their products are organic and originate from the island.
+The shop contains a wide range of cheese, juices, wine, beer, cookies and jam to name a few.
 I really enjoyed the warm, welcoming and positive vibes at this wonderful place.
 It's a stone's throw away from the harbor, and therefore a perfect spot to start (or end) your trip to Terschelling.

 The wooden beach bar West aan Zee is a great place for a sunset dinner (or drinks) with amazing views over the beach and dunes.
 They have several vegan and vegetarian options on the menu, and I have tried the tasty vegan burger and chocolate dessert.
 Here you can also enjoy Scelling, a beer from a local micro brewery made with Terschellinger ingredients.

 Pura Vida Foodbar has got two locations, one in Midsland and the other one in West-Terschelling.
 We've had a great (vegetarian) dinner at the beautiful location in Midsland.
-On the menu are many vegan and vegetarian options.
-There are bowls, burgers, finger food, soups, (toasted) sandwiches and sweets to choose from.
+On the menu are many vegan and vegetarian options with tastes from cuisines from around the world.
+Here you can easily travel from Bangkok to Morocco via India back to Terschelling within a few bites.
+There are bowls, burgers, finger food, soups, (toasted) sandwiches and homemade sweets to choose from.

 West-Terschelling ☞ Boomstraat 17